Investigating IVC with Accumulation Schemes

 This project is licensed under the MIT License.
 See

-file for details.
+the LICENSE file for details.